Jawz84/Blog/PowerShell Contributing.md

 Goal of the meeting is sharing roadmap/release info, and discussing RFC's.
 You can join in, ask questions and let your voice be heard.
-Eg. if there is an RFC you have commented on, you can explain your view.
+For example, if there is an RFC you have commented on, you can explain your view.

 ### 5. Suggest an improvement